suhelhammoud/web-course/md/03-node.js.md

 # History and Scope

-- npm started as a tool to manage Node.js dependencies,
+- npm started as a tool to manage Node.js dependencies.
-- but is now also widely used in frontend JavaScript development.
+- It is now also widely used in frontend JavaScript development.
 - Alternatives include **Yarn** and **pnpm**.

 <!-- end_slide -->